US exit from Afghanistan: Leaving local staff at Taliban's mercy | DW | 21.04.2021

 Some don't have contracts or recommendation letters from their employers.
 They are also in a precarious situation now.

-There are local employees whose asylum application has been approved, but they are unsure how long it will take for them to complete the process of interviews and visa issuance.
+There are employees whose asylum applications have been approved, but they are unsure how long it will take for them to complete the process of interviews and visa issuance.
 Will they be able to leave Afghanistan before September 11?

 But Mohammad Shafiq Hamdam, a Kabul-based security expert, has a different view of the situation.

-"Afghan security forces are financially and militarily dependent on the US, and without its support, they will be in a tough spot."
+"Afghan security forces are financially and militarily dependent on the US," Hamdam said, "and, without its support, they will be in a tough spot."

-The Taliban are not the only threat to Afghan forces; other militant groups, such as Islamic State, have also gained a foothold in the war-ravaged country.
+The Taliban are not the only threat to Afghan forces; militant groups such as Islamic State have also gained a foothold.

 "The Taliban are stronger than ever.
 IS and other terrorist groups have gained a foothold in Afghanistan.
 Therefore, the consequences of a hasty and irresponsible withdrawal from Afghanistan could be dangerous not only for Afghanistan but also for the region and the world," Raihana Azad, a member of the Afghan parliament, told DW.